Governance

 In addition to its 11 elected members, the Board has 3 public members.
 The Governor, the President Pro-tem Senate and the House Speaker each appoint a member to serve.
 Anyone interested in serving on the Board as a public member should contact their local State Senator or Representative.

 Both elected nurse members and public members serve a 4-year term and may be elected/re-appointed for a second term not to exceed 8 consecutive years on the Board.
-Board members spend an average of 30 days per year in carrying out these duties.
+Board members spend an average of 30 days per year carrying out these duties.
 Additional time may be spent depending upon Committee assignments and participation in other Board-related activities.

 Duties and Responsibilities